Soyuz-5 (rocket): Vehicle

-Soyuz-5 Super Heavy (Yenisei)
+Soyuz-5 super-heavy lift launch vehicle (Yenisei)

-The Irtysh first stage could be used as the boosters (and even core) of the super heavy rocket Yenisei capable of launching 73 tonne to low Earth orbit from Baikonur or Vostochny.
-Improving the performance to 120 tonne and even 160 tonne was considered possible with this architecture.
-While the current 2016-2025 plan for deep space exploration calls for the use of the heavy Angara 5V, it would just enable 36 tonne, requiring up to four launches for a single Moon mission, and would also require the use of expensive hydrogen as fuel.
+The Irtysh first stage will be used as the boosters (and even core) of the super-heavy lift launch vehicle Yenisei capable of launching 73 t to low Earth orbit from Baikonur or Vostochny.
+Improving the performance to 120 t and even 160 t was considered possible with this architecture.
+While the current 2016-2025 plan for deep space exploration calls for the use of the heavy Angara A5V, it would just enable 36 t, requiring up to four launches for a single Moon mission, and would also require the use of expensive hydrogen as fuel.
 The Yenisei would simplify the mission while using readily available Irtysh first stages.